Devanagari: History

-The Nāgarī script was in regular use by the 7th century CE, and it was fully developed by about the end of first millennium.
-The use of Sanskrit in Nāgarī script in medieval India is attested by numerous pillar and cave-temple inscriptions, including the 11th-century Udayagiri inscriptions in Madhya Pradesh, and an inscribed brick found in Uttar Pradesh, dated to be from 1217 CE, which is now held at the British Museum.
-The script's prototypes and related versions have been discovered with ancient relics outside India, in places such as Sri Lanka, Myanmar and Indonesia.
-In East Asia, the script (considered as the closest precursor to Nāgarī) was in use by Buddhists.
+The script was in regular use by the 7th century CE, and it was fully developed by about the end of first millennium.
+The use of Sanskrit in script in medieval India is attested by numerous pillar and cave-temple inscriptions, including the 11th-century Udayagiri inscriptions in Madhya Pradesh, and an inscribed brick found in Uttar Pradesh, dated to be from 1217 CE, which is now held at the British Museum.
 Nāgarī has been the primus inter pares of the Indic scripts.
-It has long been used traditionally by religiously educated people in South Asia to record and transmit information, existing throughout the land in parallel with a wide variety of local scripts (such as Moḍī, Kaithi, and Mahajani) used for administration, commerce, and other daily uses.
+In northern and central India, Nāgarī became increasingly associated with Sanskrit and eventually with a number of regional languages.
+The form subsequently known as Devanāgarī became the principal standardized form of the Nagari tradition.
+Salomon places the development of standardized Devanāgarī around the end of the first millennium, while noting that regional and chronological variation continued.

-Sharada remained in parallel use in Kashmir.
-An early version of Devanāgarī is visible in the Kutila inscription of Bareilly dated to VS 1049 (992 CE), which demonstrates the emergence of the horizontal bar to group letters belonging to a word.
-One of the oldest surviving Sanskrit texts from the early post-Maurya period consists of 1,413 Nāgarī pages of a commentary by Patanjali, with a composition date of about 150 BCE, the surviving copy transcribed about 14th century CE.
+One of the oldest surviving Sanskrit texts from the early post-Maurya period consists of 1,413 pages of a commentary by Patanjali, with a composition date of about 150 BCE, the surviving copy transcribed about 14th century CE.
 In Sinja Valley, mid-western Nepal where the Nepali language originates from, the earliest examples of the Devanagari script from the 13th century were found on the cliffs and in nearby Dullu.

+has been widely adopted across India and Nepal to write Sanskrit, Marathi, Hindi, Central Indo-Aryan languages, Konkani, Boro, and various Nepalese languages.